 - Range Rings-toggles the range rings on or off to provide distance measurement. - Lane Width-adjusts the width of the course line drawn when navigating.
-This setting also affects routes (Route To), but does not affect automatic guidance (Guide To). - Weather Radar-turns the display of NEXRAD weather on or off.
-See the GPSMAP 400/500 Series Weather Supplement for more information.
+This setting also affects routes (Route To), but does not affect Auto Guidance (Guide To).